akhtargit786/docker-project/README.md

 # docker-project
 In this project i used Infrastructure as a code (IAC) and create a next cloud web app

-Technology used
+Technology used :
 I am using the docker host on AWS EC2 instance
 I am creating the ec2 instance by using ansible-playbook Playbooks are the basis for a really simple configuration management and multi-machine deployment system, unlike any that already exist, and one that is very well suited to deploying complex applications.

-creating a ansible playbook with command vim awsinstance.yml
+Creating a ansible playbook with command vim awsinstance.yml

 - hosts: localhost